| ProgramsCopyright 1997, 1998Virginia Lawrence This section discusses mostly the software programs available on

 graphics tools increases the importance of the next Word

+limitation.
 Word retains some of the information on each graphic, even

 after you have deleted the graphic.
 This would not cause